Financial aid •

 2. Find the right contact

-For the best results, it’s helpful to address your appeal letter to a specific individual at your school’s financial aid department.
+For the best results, it’s helpful to address your letter to a specific individual at your school’s financial aid department.
 Most schools have a directory of staff that students can access.
-While you can simply address the letter to the “financial aid department,” you may find more success in writing to a specific contact.
+While you can simply address the letter to the “financial aid office,” you may find more success in writing to a specific contact.

 3. Determine how much aid to ask for